-The Growth Through Agriculture (GTA) program is a grant and loan program established by the Montana Legislature to strengthen and diversify Montana's agricultural industry through development of new agricultural products and processes.
+The Growth Through Agriculture (GTA) program is a grant and loan program to strengthen and diversify Montana's agricultural industry through development of new agricultural products and processes.
 The GTA program is administered by the Montana Department of Agriculture with counsel from the Agriculture Development Council.

 The Council may make a grant or loan if it determines a project is consistent with the goals of the Growth Through Agriculture Act.
 Projects should primarily add value to Montana's agricultural products and have the potential to create and/or retain jobs in Montana.

 BEFORE beginning the application process, the applicant should be able to document exactly how the project will expand Montana agriculture.
 The growth could be measurable either in terms of increased sales (by dollar amount or percentage) or in number of jobs created.

 The Council strongly urges applicants to contact the Food and Agricultural Development Center network, Small Business Development Center network, and their local economic development organization for assistance with their GTA application, financial projections, business and marketing plans as necessary.